MuhammedKalkan/Anyka-Camera-Firmware/README.md

 2 - You can modify /etc/jffs2/time_zone.sh file and add `telnetd &` at the end of file, and restart it.
 After restart you will have telnet enabled

-  Connect camera via `telnet cameraip` and then dump all 6 partitions using `cat /dev/mtd0 > mtd0.bin`.
-Move these dumps to your local pc
+  Connect camera via `telnet cameraip` and then dump all 6 partitions using `cat /dev/mtd0 > mtd0.bin`
+  .
+  .
+  .
+  `cat /dev/mtd6 > mtd6.bin`

+  Move these dumps to your local pc.
+If your partitions are more or less.figure that out in /dev/mtd*.
+Just dump them all.

 Getting into camera is documented very well by the links at the bottom.